Cosmic acceleration driven by dark matter self-interactions: a phenomenological treatment: Analysis with a Phenomenological Ansatz

-Is it possible to construct a model for DM interactions as a function of redshift so that we can compare it to cosmological datasets?
+Model examined in the previous section is valid for static fluids and therefore only applicable for a limited timeframe in cosmology.
+However it is necessary to construct a model for DM self-interactions (DMSI) as a function of redshift so that we can compare it to cosmological datasets.
 We assert that those interactions would start to affect cosmic expansion after a hypothetical DM-plasma decoupling and start to increase as cosmic structures evolve (such an increasing energy density would be {\it phantom} by definition).
-It is also plausible to think that they will start to lose their strength after {\it pinching} of DM walls and filaments when the universe is diluted enough.
+It is also plausible to think that they will start to lose their strength after {\it pinching} of DM walls and filaments when the universe is diluted enough. (for a graphical representation see Figure \ref{evolution}).
+This is also in line with the big rip scenarios, in which all structures within a phantom dominated universe would be thorn apart in finite time.
+In a tension-driven acceleration model, aforementioned structures are also the cause of the rip.

-However complicated to construct a cosmological model exactly from DM-interactions may seem, we can still come up with a {\it semi}-phenomenological model for this DM-interaction-motivated ``dark energy" density (inspired by the well-known Beta distribution function):
+To construct a cosmological model that takes DMSI into account, one should consider a parameter space of DM-particle masses and interaction cross-section, as well as DM density (a model-dependent parameter estimated from cosmological data).
+The size of the parameter space itself would depend on the complexity of the model; number of DM-particle species, type of interaction(s), etc. Moreover, cosmological features mentioned above, that would weaken and stop DMSI effects in finite future, would not be emergent from particle physics approach alone.

+Nonetheless, we would like to examine the cosmological characteristics of such model.
+Therefore we take an alternate approach and come up with a phenomenological model for this DMSI-driven ``energy'' density, that would be nonexistent in the far-past, increase as DM structures grow and start to diminish after reaching a maximum, in the near-past or future.
+To do so we propose a simplistic expression, basically for the density $\mu$ in (\ref{rhos}), which is the multiplication of two power functions of redshift (common for every perfect fluid in cosmology), one for the increasing density era, $(10^3-z)^{\beta}$ and the other for the decreasing, $(z+1)^{\alpha}$, with necessary conditions, $0<\alpha<1$ and $1<\beta$:

-Our assumption in this model is that that type of energy content will have zero effect at around $z=1000$ when the universe was significantly homogeneous and at $z=-1$ when the expansion goes to infinity.
-The last factor is introduced as a ``$z=0$" correction (There are also different phenomenological models for dark energy density in literature with different motivations \cite{pede}).
+Our assumption in this model is that the type of energy content will have zero effect at around $z=1000$ when the universe was significantly homogeneous and at $z=-1$ when the expansion goes to infinity.
+The last factor is introduced as a ``$z=0$" correction (There are also different phenomenological models for dark energy density in literature with different motivations \cite{li2019simple}).
 The luminosity distance function for this model, assuming zero spatial curvature, would be given as,

+where $\Omega_{\rm M}$ is the fraction of the matter density (baryonic or dark) and since assuming flatness, contribution from DMSI is $\Omega_{\rm DMSI}=1-\Omega_{\rm M}$.
 We neglected the radiation component because we are only interested in late-time cosmological data, i. e.
-Type Ia supernovae (SNe Ia).
+Type Ia supernovae (SNe Ia) and quasars.